What You Need to Know About Importing Goods From Overseas (2021 Update)

 2. You Must Follow Importing Laws and Government Regulations

 If you are unsure about whether the goods you are purchasing and importing are prohibited or retracted, check out the Department of Immigration and Border Protection website.
+Some prohibited imports include drugs and narcotics, cultural heritage goods and biological agents.
+You can also read up on which consumer products you cannot bring into Australia.

 3. There May Be Duties and Taxes You Will Need to Pay